University Catalogues

 Honors Program

 Initially, the Office of Undergraduate Admission handles acceptance to the Honors Program for incoming students.
 However, current students who have an excellent academic record and are motivated to work at the Honors level may apply for admission to the Honors Program.
-Applicants must have at least two full years remaining at Bentley and have maintained at least a 3.5 GPA while at Bentley.
-If admitted, students must complete their Honors course work including two or three courses in their major, and a Capstone research project or class.
+Applicants must have at least four semesters of their undergraduate program remaining at Bentley (excluding study abroad) and have maintained at least a 3.5 GPA while at Bentley.
+If admitted, students must complete their Honors course work, including any required honors courses in their major, and a Capstone/Pathway research project or class.
 In addition, students must adhere to the required overall GPA throughout their undergraduate studies.
 Admission is at the discretion of the Honors Leadership Team.

-1. Write a 300-word statement describing a challenge you have faced and what you learned as you responded to this situation.
+1. Write a 500-word statement describing a challenge you have faced and what you learned as you responded to this situation.
 Please discuss how your personal experience has shaped your values and goals, and how this relates to your interest in the Honors Program.
-Be sure to include your name, email address, class standing, student ID number, and probable major.

 3. Provide the Director of the Honors Program with the names and contact information of two faculty members.
 At least one, but preferably both, should be full-time faculty members.

-5. Applications are due after December 15 for spring admission and after May 15 for fall admission.
+5. Applications will be accepted between December 1 to December 15 for spring admission and between May 1 to May 15 for fall admission.
+Send to GA_HonorsProgram@bentley.edu.

 Students in the Honors Program must meet complete honors sections of the following: